skycatchfire/emiller/README.md

 *Cookies will not work through a file://*

-## Clearing Cookies
+## Clearing cookies
 The pop up will store a cookie based on the users response.
-If they click the Join button they will no longer see this message until the cookie expires.

 You may need to clear your cookies when making edits to view the modal.